Ranking Requests

 Goal: Promoted wants to rank content at the end of your getContent() API call.

-In order to rank Content , your API server needs to call Promoted's Delivery API.
-A similar integration works both for (1) initial logging to Promoted, (2) running experiments and (3) fully launched with Promoted's rankings.
+In order to rank Content, your API server needs to call Promoted's Delivery API.
+Similar integrations works for initial logging to Promoted, running experiments, and fully launching Promoted's rankings.

-The Promoted server-side SDK is called in your API server after ranked your own list of content.
-Click here for reasons about why we have a server-side SDK?
+The Promoted server-side SDK is called in your API server after retrieval and any internal ranking steps.
+Learn more about why Promoted has a server-side SDK.

-The main inputs to the SDKs are a list of Request and a list of Insertion candidates.
+The main inputs to the SDK are a list of Requests and a list of Insertion candidates.

-• Insertion = A content candidate when processing a Request.
-We start with more potential Request Insertions and narrow down to a subset of Response Insertions to return to the UI.
-Insertions are different from Impressions because Insertions might not get viewed.
+- Insertion: A content candidate when processing a Request.
+Promoted starts with many potential Request Insertions, generated by the client's retrieval, and narrows down to a subset of Response Insertions to return to the UI.
+Note that Insertions are different from Impressions; an Impression is an Insertion that is viewed by the user.

 Here is an example code block for Typescript.